danwrisar/KMSIMG_NHS_EmissionsRecipeBook/README.md

 * A definition of what is included within the theme
 * A data map highlighting which data are requried for the details methods.
 * An overview of calculation approaches including:
-  * Reduced Data Calculation (RDC)
+  * Reduced Calculation (RC)
   * Standard Calculation (SC)
   * Optimal Calculation (OC)
-* Worked examples of calculating emissions using the RDC, SC and OC methods.
+* Worked examples of calculating emissions using the RC, SC and OC methods.

 **NHS Carbon Footprint**
 * [Fossil fuels](/Chapters/001_kmsimg_fossilfuels.md)